 Each student writes a dissertation that describes original research and submits it to the members of the dissertation committee.
 There are many resources available to assist in writing a dissertation.
 The student will then give a public presentation of the dissertation research.
 This is called the defense.
 When the committee is satisfied with the dissertation (there are usually some rewrites), they will inform the Graduate School.
 This is done by submitting the ‘Report of Dissertation Committee’ (formerly known as the ‘gold’ form) signed by all committee members present at the defense.
 The ‘Report of Dissertation Committee’ form is sent to the research supervisor before the defense.

 A note about multi-authored work: Effective Fall 2021, students who choose to include multi-authored content are required to obtain the permission of all co-authors.
 The student’s supervising committee will be responsible for identifying and ensuring that written permission from all co-authors has been obtained when certifying approval of the document to the Graduate School.
 Signatures from all co-authors should be collected on the "Co-author Permission Form" found in the forms bank.

 Verify your registration in _99W.
 You are expected to be in the W section of dissertation the semester you defend.

-6 weeks prior
+6 weeks prior to defense

 4 weeks prior